instructure/canvas-lms/doc/development_with_docker.md

 ### Selenium

-When selenium tests run, you can open a vnc window to the container running firefox with:
+The container used to run the selenium browser is commented out of the docker-compose file by default.
+To run selenium, just uncomment those lines, rerun `docker-compose build`, and when you run your tests you can watch the browser:

 ```
 $ open vnc://secret:secret@selenium.docker/